Microwave Poached Eggs

 top down image showing a wooden cutting board with a small glass bowl with a single egg inside and a measuring cup filled wiht water.
 There is a light blue napkin off to the side

-• Salt and Pepper: optional, but great for serving!
+• Salt and Pepper: Optional, but highly recommended for serving.

 water being poured into a small glass dish